 A Certificate of Insurance is a document, either electronic or physical, which shows anyone you work with that you have a valid insurance policy.

-Most Certificates of Insurance are from a company called Acord, and are sometimes referred to as “Acord certificates.”
+Most COI are from a company called Acord, and are sometimes referred to as “Acord certificates.”
 If you’ve had an insurance policy for some time, you are probably familiar with the PDF version, and may even carry a physical copy around with you.

 Many companies or individuals will ask you for it, in order to be certain that if something goes wrong, they won’t be stuck with a large bill.